-All phases of geothermal development will be subject to the waste discharge requirement imposed by the North Coast and Central Valley Regional Water Quality Control Boards.
+All phases of geothermal development will be subject to the waste discharge requirement imposed by North Coast and Central Valley Regional Water Quality Control Boards.
 Requirements will include measures to control erosion-sedimentation; to prevent accidental spills or discharge of drill wastes and steam condensate; to report, clean up, and abate discharge incidents; and to monitor steam condensate.

 Lake County has established standards to protect water quality which shall be complied with in addition to those of the Regional Water Quality Control Boards in the Kelsey and High Valley Creek watersheds.
 Specifications for proper waste disposal are included in standards set by the appropriate agencies.
 Compliance with appropriate standards should substantially mitigate potentially significant effects of the proposed geothermal development on the environment.
-However, it is also recommended that water quality monitoring programs be initiated on Wildhorse, Kelsey and Squaw creeks as a precautionary measure to ensure that the designated beneficial uses are maintained.
+However, it is also recommended that water quality monitoring programs be initiated on Wildhorse, Kelsey and Squaw Creeks as a precautionary measure to ensure that the designated beneficial uses are maintained.

-4. ATMOSPHERIC ENVIRONMENT
+ATMOSPHERIC ENVIRONMENT

-Estimation of air quality impacts of possible future geothermal resource development is inherently difficult.
+Estimation of air quality impacts of possible future geothermal 4. resource development is inherently difficult.
 There are many unknown variables which preclude definitive statement of the probability that resource development would aggravate existing ambient air quality conditions.
 Impact assessment at this stage of project development can only deal with generalized types of impacts based on generic sources of typical Geyser activities.

-Impacts on air quality associated with geothermal development vary in degree but most commonly consist of: combustion emissions, fugitive dust gases (especially hydrogen sulfide) and steam vented during the exploratory and development stages, and hydrogen sulfide (H2S) emissions from electrical generation plants.
+Impacts on air quality associated with geothermal development vary in degree but most commonly consist of: combustion emissions, fugitive dust, gases (especially hydrogen sulfide) and steam vented during the exploratory and development stages, and hydrogen sulfide $(\mathrm{H}2\mathrm{S})$ emissions from electrical generation plants.

-A number of statustory and regulatory constraints exist which safeguard public health and welfare while allowing for the orderly development of the geothermal resource.
-The basic premise of these constraints is that development should proceed without any overall-increase in regional H_2S emissions.
-Since H_2S is not a pollutant with national ambient air quality standards, it is not affected by the federal air quality management program.
-Thus, relevant standards are set by the local air pollution control districts.
+A number of statutory and regulatory constraints exist which safeguard public health and welfare while allowing for the orderly development of the geothermal rescurce.
+The basic premise of these constraints is that development should proceed without any overall increase in regional $\mathrm{H}2\mathrm{S}$ emissions.
+Since $\mathrm{H}2\mathrm{S}$ is not a pollutant with national ambient air quality standards, it is not affected by the federal air quality management program.
+Thus, relevant standards are set by the local air pollution con-

-The level of H2S emissions has decreased in the Geysers area recently as existing plants have been retrofitted with abatement systems.
-New plants are anticipated to include H2S abatement equipment as a standard feature based upon emission source analysis prior to power plant operation.
+The level of $\mathrm{H}2\mathrm{S}$ emissions has decreased in the Geysers area recently trol districts. as existing plants have been retrofitted with abatement systems.
+New plants will include $\mathrm{H}2\mathrm{S}$ abatement equipment as a standard feature based upon emission source analysis prior to power plant operation.
+149 CALENDAR PAGE